How to Build a Bed in Your Car, and Why You Need to Do It

-Why outfitting your regular rig is smarter than chasing the #vanlife
+Why outfitting your regular rig with a bed and easy storage and embracing car camping is smarter than chasing the #vanlife

 photography by Erik Hedberg